morganbenavidez/Trajectory_GANS/README.md

 1. Open the terminal.

-2. Navigate to your preferred directory (e.g., `Downloads`):
+2. Navigate to your Desktop directory (The code is written to train these models from Desktop -> This can be altered in the train_all.py file if necessary):
     ```bash
-    cd Downloads
+    cd Desktop
     ```

 3. Clone the repository: